 Site analytics aren’t just for tracking your site visitors’ behavior.
 Proper use of analytics can also help increase sales, reduce marketing budget waste and enable better focusing on your target demographic.
 In fact, there are so many valuable metrics available through Google Analytics that the data can be overwhelming.
 So much so that a lot of it can be overlooked if you aren’t vigilant about foolproofing your analytics in 2019.
 Here’s a guide for making that happen.

-Because Google Analytics is such a robust tool, many site owners don’t have the resources to fully take advantage of everything that’s available.
-There are some key features that you won’t want to miss however.
+Because implementing Google Analytics is such a robust task, many site owners don’t have the resources to fully take advantage of everything that’s available.
+There are some key features that you won’t want to miss, however.

 It's important to note here that Google Tag Manager is not a replacement for Google Analytics.
 Instead, you can send data to Google Analytics through Google Tag Manager, along with custom events (like button clicks and video views).
 You can also leverage GTM to set up 3rd party advertising pixels like Facebook and Bing.